-All of our users liked the ability to state their hike preferences via the filter feature.
+Everyone liked the ability to state their hike preferences via the filter feature.

-Phones were brought on hikes for taking pictures or emergency purposes
+Phones were brought on hikes for taking pictures or emergency purposes .

-Minimal functionalities of phones because of limited internet access
+Minimal functionalities of phones because of limited internet access.

-Users wanted details such as hike difficulty or best season to visit
+Everyone wanted details such as hike difficulty or best season to visit

 Based on what we learned from the paper prototypes and semi-structured interviews, we created two behavioral archetypes: the day hiker and the trekker.
-These behavioral archetypes take emerging themes from our user research and captures a group’s motivations, needs, and pain points.
+These behavioral archetypes take emerging themes from our user research and capture a group’s motivations, needs, and pain points.

-For the lifeline feature, we created a storyboard that explores the hiking experience through the day hiker’s perspective.
+For the lifeline feature, we created a storyboard that explores the hiking experience through the Day Hiker’s perspective.

 For future iterations of Cascade, I would love to extend the scope of the project outside of California and add waterfalls from other states as well as internationally.